MichaelDevenish/reactnd-project-readable-starter/README.md

 ## Run the application
 Setting up the server:
-* Run `npm install` in the following directories to install dependencies for the backend and frontend servers respectively.
+* Run `npm install` or `yarn` in the following directories to install dependencies for the backend and frontend servers respectively.
     - `api-server`
     - `readable`

 Running the server:
-* run `node server` in the following directories to start up the backend and frontend servers respectively.
+* To start the servers do the following
-    - `api-server`
+    - run `node server` in the following `api-server` directory to start the backend
-    - `readable`
+    - run `yarn start` in the `readable` directory to start the frontend